theCephusHasLanded/Tuhme/tuhme-vite/README.md

 This project is built with:
 - React + Vite
-- Firebase (Authentication, Firestore, Storage, Hosting)
+- Firebase (Authentication, Firestore, Hosting)
 - Material UI

 ### Getting Started